andrewt3000/MachineLearning/README.md

 **Dimensionality Reduction** is transforming data from high to low dimension but retaining the properties.
 Examples include singular value decomposition, variational auto-encoders, and t-SNE (for visualizations), and max pooling layers for CNNs.

-#### Data
-Data is typically split into **training**, **validation** and **test** data.
-Typical mix is 60% -80% training, 10%-20% validation and 10%-20% testing data.
-**Training data** is the data used in machine learning models to make the model more accurate.
-In the case of supervised learning it consists of input features and output labels that serve as examples.
-**Validation data** is evaluated while the model is training and it indicates if the model is generalizing.
-**Testing data** is evaluated after you have stopped training the model to indicate the model's accuracy.

-An **example** (or **sample**) is a single instance from your dataset.

-**Data augmentation** - artificially increase the diversity and size of a training dataset without actually collecting new data.
-An example of data augmentation for images is mirroring, flipping, rotating, and translating your images to create new examples.

-In supervised learning data, the correct output label is refered to as **ground truth**.

-**Data leakage** is when information from outside the training dataset (such as the target variable or the validation/test set) accidentally contaminates the training process.

-**Data drift** (also known as covariate shift) occurs when the statistical properties of the input data change over time compared to the data the model was trained on.

-**Concept drift** occurs when there is a change in input-output relationship over time compared to the data the model was trained on.

 ### Machine learning models and applications